Parent/Child Swim Lessons

 Eel Class (ages 3-5)

 This class is for the intermediate preschool swimmer that has attended the Pike Class and can maneuver independently through the water wearing a flotation device.
-These children are working on getting out of the flotation device and must be able to blow bubbles, wear goggles and put their faces in the water.
+These children are working on getting out of the flotation device, flutter kicking, a more progressive paddle stroke.
+They and must be able to blow bubbles, wear goggles and put their faces in the water.

 Starfish Class (ages 3-5)

 This class is for the advanced preschool swimmer that can swim independently without any flotation devices.
-This child must also be able to swim with his/her face in and out of the water, and do big arms and kick while in the prone position.
-Instructors will begin teaching the freestyle and backstroke.
+This child must also be able to swim with his/her face in and out of the water.
+We will work on fine tuning front crawl, backstroke, breaststroke, sidestroke and and introduction to elementary backstroke.

 Youth Swim Lessons